Beginner Stand-up Comedy Workshop with Mike Donovan

 Whether you’ve ever dreamt of crafting your own stage act from scratch, overcoming your fear of public speaking, or just checking off an item on your bucket list, this is your opportunity to make new friends with fellow students/comics – or start a new career!

-“Having worked with over 80 students now since 2013, I can honestly say it’s always the most fulfilling five weeks of my year, every year.” -Mike Donovan
+“Having worked with over 80 students now since 2013, I can honestly say it’s always the most fulfilling time of my year, every year.” -Mike Donovan

 Real People Testimonials